 - Compatibility with the organisation’s ‘standard operating environment’ (SOE)

-- Contractual arguments caused by inter-dependencies between corporate IT, technical and commercial systems users and the SCADA system supplier
+- Contractual arguments caused by inter-dependencies between corporate IT, technical/control and commercial systems users and the SCADA system supplier